Hhbecker/LynxFileEncryption/README.md

 #### Issues
 seed is set by file timestamp which is changed if file is edited by vim because vim creates a new file each time you edit.

+"GetFileInfo fileName.txt | sed -n 5p | cut -d ':' -f 4 > seedTemp.txt"

+xxd -b testDir/test.bin | cut -d: -f 2 | sed 's/  .*//; s/ //g'

+grep

+#### cut
+Divide a file into several parts.

+Syntax
+       cut -b list [-n] [file ...]
+       cut -c list [file ...]
+       cut -f list [-d delim] [-s] [file ...]

+Options
+     -b list     The list specifies byte positions.

+     -c list     The list specifies character positions.

+     -d delim    Use the first character of the string delim as the field delimiter character instead of the tab character.

+     -f list     The list specifies fields, delimited in the input by a single tab character.
+Output fields are separated by a single tab character.

+     -n          Do not split multi-byte characters.

+     -s          Suppresses lines with no field delimiter characters.
+Unless specified, lines with no delimiters are passed through unmodified.

+sed

+awk